 A lot of people really don’t like spiders, which is understandable.
 They aren’t exactly pretty creatures.
 However, spiders do so much to help control other pest populations that we really do need spiders around us.
 If you don’t want them in your home, try catching and releasing them outside so they can still help us with other pests.

-On the other hand, you deserve to feel safe and comfortable in your own home, and a spider infestation makes it hard to feel safe.
+On the other hand, you deserve to feel comfortable in your own home, and a spider infestation makes it hard to feel that way.
 If you end up with an infestation of spiders in your home, it is okay to call pest control services to help you get control of the problem.